 8. Pass the 'FilesForMerge' variable created in step #2

 9. Add a SharePoint 'Create file' action passing the returned filename and 'File Content' return values from the 'Merge document array to PDF' action.

 The advanced 'Merge document array to PDF' flow action parameters are detailed below:

 - Remove Markup: Sets whether comments and tracked changes should be removed from the document(s) upon conversion.
 This option is only executed for Microsoft Office documents.

 - PDF/A Compliant: Sets whether the resulting document should conform to PDF/A format.

 - PDF/A Compliance Level: Sets the required level of PDF/A compliance.

-- Final Operation: (Advanced) Sets whether the this is last Encodian flow action, please refer to: Flow Action Return Options: File Content vs. Operation ID
+- Return File: (Advanced) Sets whether the action should return a file or alternatively an operation ID: Flow Action Return Options: File Content vs. Operation ID